aasthaaj05/Brandscan/README.md

 # BrandScan

-Created a game called BrandScan where the user has to guess the logo of the company being displayed with a timer of 5 minutes.
+Created a game called BrandScan where the user has to guess the logo of the company being displayed within a given time frame.

 The games has two modes: Beginner and Advanced